-Unadjusted survey counts from all surveys during 2002-2012 are shown for chum, coho, and Chinook in Appendices 2.2-2.5.
-The typical period of peak spawning was the last week of October for chum, the second week of December for coho, and the last half of October for Chinook.
-During 2012, sustained high flows prevented surveys for more than a month (October 14th - November 19th) resulting in very poor, poor and good run timing curves for chum, Chinook and coho; respectively (Appendices 2.2-2.4).
-For chum, in particular, no surveys captured pre-peak, peak or post-peak conditions.
-Expected run timing curves suggest Chinook surveys included pre-peak, but not peak or post-peak conditions.
+Unadjusted survey counts from all surveys during 2002-2011 are shown for chum, pink, coho, and Chinook in Appendices 2.2-2.5.
+The typical period of peak spawning was the first week of October for pink, the last week of October for chum, the second week of December for coho, and the last half of October for Chinook.
+Run timing curves were generally well defined for each species in 2010 and 2011 (Appendices 2.2-2.5).
+This was accomplished through frequent and well-timed surveys that captured the beginning and end of the spawning period for each species.
 In 2003 and 2005, the run timing curve was poorly defined for pink salmon because substantial numbers of pinks were already present in the spawning area at the time of the first survey, and survey data were sparse in the latter half of the spawning period on account of high flows (Appendix 2.6).
 For chum and Chinook (with the exception of 2007 for Chinook), the beginning and end of the spawning period was generally well defined each year (Appendices 2.3, 2.5).
-The beginning of the spawning period was well defined for coho, but in some years of the study (2002, 2004, 2005), significant numbers of coho were still present during the final survey, though not in 2012 (Appendix 2.4).
+The beginning of the spawning period was well defined for coho, but in some years of the study (2002, 2004, 2005), significant numbers of coho were still present during the final survey (Appendix 2.4).
 In some years, run curve peaks for chum, coho and Chinook were poorly defined as a result of missed or partial surveys during high water events (see interim data reports for individual years for more details; Decker and Macnair 2009; Macnair 2004, 2005, 2006).
 For modeling purposes, the maximum length of the spawning period for pink, chum, coho, and Chinook was constrained to 82 days (September 1 - November 21), 113 days (September 9 - December 30), 130 days (September 20 - January 27), and 94 days (September 3 - November 30), respectively.

-Water column visibility ranged from 0.6-3.0 m and average 1.6 m among surveyed sites in 2012 (Table 2.1).
-High flows and/or poor water visibility prevented surveys between October 15 and November 18th.
-Outside of this period surveys were completed on a near-weekly basis during the chum and coho spawning periods (Table 2.1).
-There were very few instances (one for chum and 3 for coho) where visibility in the lower river below the gravel mines precluded surveys at index sites A and B during 2012.
+Water column visibility ranged from 0.5-3.0 m and average 1.4 m and 1.3 m among surveyed sites in 2010 and 2011, respectively (Table 2.1a and 2.1b).
+Interruptions caused by high flows and/or poor water visibility occurred infrequently during 2010 and 2011, and surveys were completed on a near-weekly basis during the chum spawning period and bi-weekly during the predominantly coho spawning period in December and January (Table 2.1a and 2.1b).
+There were very few instances where visibility in the lower river below the gravel mines precluded surveys at index sites A and B during 2010 or 2011.
 Once chum spawning was complete surveys excluded Site A since coho counts from this section are typically less than 1% of the total for any survey (see Table 2.3).